How to cope if your child has been diagnosed with autism

 Forget that your child is still the sweet baby you fell in love with when you first saw them.
 It’s easy for your fears to be overpowering, but they’ll only overwhelm you if you let them.

-Allow the judgmental stares to overwhelm you.
+Allow the judgmental comments of others to overwhelm you.
 Autistic behaviour may include meltdowns in public – with misinformed people looking on – and there could be inappropriate questions and awkward interactions, but it could assist you to focus on your child and block out everything and everyone else.
 In time you may learn how to deal with autism, but for now, put your and your child’s health and wellbeing first.

 Rob your other children or your partner of love and attention.
-It’s easy for the child with autism to become the centre of everything, but each relationship in the family needs to be nurtured, and everyone must live and thrive.
+It’s easy for the child with autism to become the centre of focus, but each relationship in the family needs to be nurtured, and everyone must live and thrive.
 Try to maintain a sense of normalcy.
 It will help your child be better adjusted.

 The information is shared on condition that readers will make their own determination, including seeking advice from a healthcare professional.
 E&OE.
 Life Healthcare Group Ltd does not accept any responsibility for any loss or damage suffered by the reader as a result of the information provided.